Skip to content

 Fact Sheet:

-Language of instruction: English, Hungarian Housing options: Apartment, Homestay
+Language of instruction: English, Hungarian Housing options: Apartment

-Areas of study: Culture, Film, History, Hungarian, Math/Statistics, Philosophy Class standing: 1 - Second Semester Sophomore, 2 - Junior, 3 - First Semester Senior
+Areas of study: Culture, Film, History, Hungarian, Mathematics, Philosophy, Statistics Class standing: 1 - Second Semester Sophomore, 2 - Junior, 3 - First Semester Senior

 Program type: Stand alone GPA: 3.0